Zimbabwe – Family-Friendly African Wildlife Orphanage

 • Motivation to work with animals

-• Vaccinations (please consult doctor before departure)
+• Vaccinations – please consult a doctor before departure

 • Flexible attitude and hard-working